Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Vinnie Pasquantino and the Kansas City Royals take the field on Monday at Kauffman Stadium against Jacob deGrom, who is starting for the Texas Rangers.
-First pitch is at 7:40 PM ET for the first game of a three-game series.
+The Texas Rangers and Nate Lowe will hit the field against Bobby Witt Jr. and the Kansas City Royals at Kauffman Stadium on Tuesday, with the first pitch at 7:40 PM ET.

-Oddsmakers list the Rangers as -210 moneyline favorites, while giving the underdog Royals +170 moneyline odds.
-A 7.5-run over/under is set for the game.
+The Rangers are favored in this one, at -120, while the underdog Royals have +100 odds to upset.
+The over/under is 9 runs for the game.

 Rep your team with officially licensed Rangersgear!
 Head to Fanatics to find jerseys, shirts, and much more.